rtkwlf/bmx/docs/config/input.md

 # Input Modes

-Bmx supports the user configuration parameter `input` to control behaviour around requesting user input.
-There exist cases where Bmx is run with no guarantee of terminal input.
-An example of this would be in the AWSCLI (credential_process)[https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html] that sources credentials with an external process.
-To accomodate edge cases, bmx supports alternative input behaviours to ensure workflows continue without interruption.
+BMX supports controls to modify how user input is requested.
+This is necessary as BMX can execute in contexts where there is no console input.
+An example of this would be in the AWSCLI [credential_process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html) that sources credentials with an external process.
+This means that BMX can executed by the AWS tooling when no console is open.
+The alternative input models are built with the intention to ensure workflows like this can continue.

-The configuration `input` has been made available to change the behaviour of input device selection.
-This is intended to address scenarios where the determination of an available tty is incorrect, and the interface option needs to be overwritten.

-The available options are [`console`, `applescript`, `always_applescript`], with the options described as such:
+The user configuration `input` has been made available to change the behaviour of input device selection.
+This is intended to be flexible to address scenarios where a successful input device is difficult to create.
+The available options are described below:

 - `console` tries to use the console first, then falls back on other input methods.
 - `applescript` tries to use the console first, and uses AppleScript first when in limited.